 Nine key themes for 2022

 With so many moving parts, I think it will more crucial than ever that businesses stay really focused on the issues and areas that matter.
 To that end, at the Institute we’ve identified nine key themes for customer service in 2022.
-The full report will be available here from Wednesday 22 December 2021.
+The full report is available here.

 I won’t go through all nine individually in this blog.
 Not least because many of them are interlinked.
 They cover some of the absolute fundamentals: maintaining a focus on the service agenda because this will be crucial to navigating a disruptive environment; getting hybrid working right to enable organisational culture and collaboration; understanding customer needs and behaviours as they evolve in unpredictable ways; appreciating the importance of local relevance and community (which has been increased by the pandemic).